Theo-Steiner/talk-svebcomponents/slides.md

 You might think that svelte as a compiler could generate code along the lines of the vanilla web component we wrote earlier.
 And in fact, up until Svelte 4 it actually used to do something just like that.
 But that approach came with quite a few issues and gnarly edge cases.
-[click] So nowadays, svelte employs more of an matrioshka approach to generating web components.
+[click] So nowadays, svelte employs more of an matryoshka approach to generating web components.
 On the outside, we have a pretty barebones custom element.
 This custom element is basically just an empty shell, that wires up the custom element's lifecycle with the lifecycle of our svelte component on the inside.
 Let's take a look at the different stages in the lifecycle of a svelte-built web component to see how things come together: